SarahGilbert064/Factory.Solution/README.md

 * dotnet script, REPL

 ## **Authors and Contributors**
-Authored by: YOUR NAME
+Authored by: Sarah Gilbert

 ## **Contact**
-YOUR NAME AND EMAIL
+Email: sarahgilbert064@gmail.com

 ## **License**

-GPLv3

-Copyright © 2020 YOUR NAME
+Copyright (c) 2020 Sarah Gilbert
+This software is licensed under the MIT license

+ <a href="#top">Back to top</a>